Home » The Guide To Cheap Flights in Europe

 • Low cost fly old planes : False – low cost companies actually fly some of the newest, most efficient planes in the industry due to them having better efficiency and fuel consumption.
 Thus less fuel consumption = lower prices

-• Low cost planes are cramped and have no comfort: Somewhat False – while its true that a low cost company will try to squeeze in as many seats as possible into their planes to carry as many people at a time with one plane, you always have the option of selecting a seat with extra leg space, that offers similar if not more actual leg space than the seats found on national airlines.
+• Low cost planes are cramped and have no comfort: Somewhat False – while its true that a low cost company will try to squeeze in as many seats as possible into their planes to carry as many people at a time with one plane.
+You always have the option of selecting a seat with extra leg space, that offers similar if not more actual leg space than the seats found on national airlines.

 2. Comparing low cost airlines

-• Ryanair – probably the best known of the low cost carriers, they are based in Ireland, and their fleet consists of Boeing only aircraft from the 737 – xxx family.
+• Ryanair – probably the best known of the low cost carriers.
+They are based in Ireland, and their fleet consists of Boeing only aircraft from the 737 – xxx family.

-• Wizzair – is a low cost company very popular in the eastern part of Europe, they are based in Hungary and the fleet consists of Airbus only aircraft from the A3xx family.
+• Wizzair – is a low cost company very popular in the eastern part of Europe.
+They are based in Hungary and the fleet consists of Airbus only aircraft from the A3xx family.

 As far as services offered by these 3 companies, there are plenty of similarities.